-- 1.1 This Heritage Statement report has been prepared by Turley Heritage on behalf of General Projects (our 'Client' and the 'Applicant') to provide a proportionate understanding and appreciation of the significance of the identified built heritage asset(s), and also then to describe the likely heritage impacts of the proposed works of alteration to the Grade II listed Heals Building complex, 196 Tottenham Court Road (the 'Site'). - This report accompanies an application for Listed Building Consent for proposed minor works of refurbishment of existing modernised reception spaces at the Heals Building.
-These are two separate reception areas that are firstly located off Torrington Place within the depth of the Site and this large complex, and secondly a smaller area at the entrance to Alfred Mews from Tottenham Court Road.
-Importantly, these early stage works form part of a wider vision and strategy by our Client to sensitively reinvigorate the use and appearance of this unique collection of built elements that are focussed around the historic Heals store.
-This is referred to as Phase 1A. - 1.3 This report should be read in conjunction with the application submission design material for this scheme, as prepared by the architects Buckley Gray Yeoman (BGY), including proposed (annotated) drawings and their supporting Design and Access Statement (DAS).
-The DAS supports our own assessment of the heritage impacts of this scheme in describing how these carefully considered alterations will enliven the urban block entrances and breathe new life into the existing reception spaces.
-As part of a sensitive and focussed design approach, these early enhancements will work with the existing building fabric, retain the existing windows and historical features, whilst only removing and or replacing modern additions internally.
+- 1.1 This Heritage Statement report has been prepared by Turley Heritage on behalf of General Projects (our 'Client' and the 'Applicant') to provide a proportionate understanding and appreciation of the significance of the identified built heritage asset(s), and also then to describe the likely heritage impacts of the proposed works of alteration to the Grade II\ listed Heals Building complex, 196 Tottenham Court Road (the 'Site'). - 1.2 This report accompanies an application for Listed Building Consent for proposed minor works of refurbishment of the existing modernised office spaces at sixth floor level the Heals Building.
+Importantly, these works form part of a wider vision and strategy by our Client to sensitively reinvigorate the use and appearance of this unique collection of built elements that are focussed around the historic Heals store.
+This is referred to as Phase 5. - 1.3 This report should be read in conjunction with the application submission design material for this scheme, as prepared by the architects White Red, including proposed (annotated) drawings and their supporting Design and Access Statement (DAS).
+The DAS supports our own assessment of the heritage impacts of this scheme in describing how these carefully considered alterations will enliven the existing office space.
+As part of a sensitive and focussed design approach, these enhancements will work with the existing building fabric, retain the existing windows and historical features, whilst only removing and or replacing modern additions internally.